IbanRios/Coronavirus-Covid19-Online-Test/README.md

 Steps to follow if you want to adapt it to your country:

-1. Copy the index.html file as well as the CSS css to server's root.
+1. Copy the index.html file as well as the CSS css to the root of the server.

-2. Check that your new hosted webapp has the same experience as the one you can find in this test page: https://yometesteoencasa.com/github/
+2. Check that your new hosted webapp has the same experience as the one you can find on this test page: https://yometesteoencasa.com/github/

-3. Finally, ammend the contend and/or the code to be aligned with your country's recommendations.
+3. Finally, ammend the contend and/or the code to align with the official recommendations in you country.

 ---